tachyonlabs/Google-Udacity-Associate-Android-Developer-Fast-Track-Popular-Movies-Stage-2/README.md

 # Popular Movies, Stage 2
-When complete this will be my submission for the second project in the Google/Udacity "Associate Android Developer Fast Track" course, but right now I'm still working on it.
+When complete this will be my submission for the second project in the Google/Udacity "Associate Android Developer Fast Track" course.
+I'm pleased to say that everything is now working -- I just need to do some more cleanup before submitting! :-)

 ### Common Project Requirements
 Meets Specifications: